If you like Skforecast , please give us a star on GitHub! ⭐️

 After an initial train, the model is used sequentially without updating it and following the temporal order of the data.
 This strategy has the advantage of being much faster since the model is trained only once.
 However, the model does not incorporate the latest data available, so it may lose predictive capacity over time.

-For this example, a backtesting with refit strategy is followed.
+For this example, a Backtesting with Refit and Increasing Training Size (Fixed Origin) strategy is followed.
 Internally, the process that the function applies is:

 In the first iteration, the model is trained with the observations selected for the initial training (in this case, 87).
-Then, the next 36 observations are used to validate the predictions of this first model.
+Then, the next 36 observations are predicted.

-In the second iteration, the model is retrained by adding, to the initial training set, the previous 36 validation observations (87 + 36).
-In the same way, the next 36 observations are established as the new validation set.
+In the second iteration, the model is retrained by adding 36 observations to the initial training set (87 + 36), and then the next 36 observations are predicted.

 This process is repeated until all available observations are used.
 Following this strategy, the training set increases in each iteration with as many observations as steps are being predicted.